In 2018 the environmental fragrance market reached $70 billion.

 GRAS (Generally Regarded As Safe) is a designation by the FDA that a chemical or substance added to food is considered safe by experts, and so is exempted from the usual Federal Food, Drug, and Cosmetic Act (FFDCA) food additive tolerance requirements

-Many essential oils have GRAS status by the FDA and can be used as food flavoring agents.
+Many essential oils have GRAS status by the FDA.

 Here’s a partial list of commonly used Essential Oils with GRAS status: